-Eurokraft retrotrams where designed and produced for the 130th anniversary of tram in Tallinn.
+Eurokraft retrotrams were designed and produced for the 130th anniversary of tram in Tallinn.
 In trams are wooden seats (made of oak) for 33 passengers.
 Altogether there is place (seats&standing) for 170 passengers.
-Our retrotram is four-axle type tramcar and uses the boogies which were developed by the Czech firm ČKD Tatra for their tram model KT4.
+Our retrotram is four-axle type tramcar and uses the bogies which were developed by the Czech firm ČKD Tatra for their tram model KT4.

 Main technical characteristics of the tram car KT4SU